 CTA bus service, via multiple routes, is excellent along Michigan Ave, Illinois St (one-way East-bound) and Grand Ave (one-way West-bound).
 Many residents of McClurg Court may opt for cabs as their preferred mode of public transit, and cabs are always plentiful in the area.

 McClurg Court has easy access to and from Lake Shore Drive.
 Reaching I-90/94 and the rest of the city’s expressway grid can often be time-consuming.
 Expect near-gridlock conditions when there’s a major event in the neighborhood.
+Lower Wacker Drive can be a major time-saver, depending on your destination.

 McClurg Court in the news